-In early May, enhanced convection shifted east to the Indian Ocean and parts of the Maritime continent.
+In early to mid May, enhanced convection shifted east to the Indian Ocean and parts of the Maritime continent.
 Suppressed convection developed across parts of the eastern Pacific, Central America and the Caribbean.

-Enhanced convection persisted across the Indian Ocean and parts of the Maritime continent during the middle of May.
+Enhanced convection persisted across the Indian Ocean and parts of the Maritime continent during the last ten days of May.
 Suppressed convection developed across much of Africa during this period.
-In late May, suppressed convection began to replace enhanced convection across the Indian Ocean.
-Enhanced convection developed over Central America and the Caribbean.